ettoreciarcia/personal-website-hugo/content/career-story.md

 ## The Very Beginning

-As it seems, like everyone in this field, I started tinkering with computers from a young age.
+Like many others in this field, I started tinkering with computers from a young age.
 Initially, it was just for playing games, but around the age of 15, I began to wonder what was behind the scenes and how things worked under the hood.

 My first "creation" was a website on Altervista.
 It was terrible.
 A simple page made with HTML and CSS, which displayed a playlist whenever it was viewed.
 But I had a domain like stupidfifteenyearoldname.altervista.org, and I felt like a Sensei.